railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 * TVA: 19.6%.

 If you sell to a customer in another company in the community (intracommunity), instead, then tax is not charged.
-In the partner form the tab :guilabel:`Accounting` the field `Fiscal Position` maintain the information whether the customer is within the region or not.
-When you create an invoice for this customer, Open ERP will calculate the following taxes on the product:
+In the partner form the tab `Accounting` the field `Fiscal Position` maintain the information whether the customer is within the region or not.
+When you create an invoice for this customer, OpenERP will calculate the following taxes on the product:

 * DEEE: 5.5,

 * TVA intracommunity: 0%.

-If you have not entered the parameters in the customer form correctly, Open ERP will suggest incorrect taxes in the invoice.
-That is not an insuperable problem because you can always modify the information directly in the invoice before approving it.
+If you have not entered the parameters in the customer form correctly, OpenERP will suggest incorrect taxes in the invoice.
+That is not a real issue, because you can always modify the information directly in the invoice before approving it.

-.. tip:: Occasional invoices
+.. tip:: Occasional Invoices

 	When you create an invoice for a product that will only be bought or sold once you do not have to encode a new product.
-	But you will have to provide quite a bit of information manually on the invoice line:
+	Instead, you will have to provide quite a bit of information manually on the invoice line:

-	* sale price,
+	* sales price,

 	* applicable taxes,